aws/karpenter-provider-aws/website/content/en/preview/getting-started/_index.md

 To add Karpenter to your cluster, you need to create IAM roles, add tags to subnets and security groups, and update the aws-auth ConfigMap.

-### Create IAM roles
+### Create IAM role

-To get started, create two new IAM roles for nodes provisioned with Karpenter and the Karpenter controller.
+To get started, create a new IAM role for the Karpenter controller

-To create the Karpenter node role, use the following policy and commands:

-{{% script file="./scripts/step01-node-iam.sh" language="bash" %}}

-Now attach the required policies to the role:

-{{% script file="./scripts/step02-node-policies.sh" language="bash" %}}

-Attach the IAM role to an EC2 instance profile:

-{{% script file="./scripts/step03-instance-profile.sh" language="bash" %}}

-Next create an IAM role that the Karpenter controller will use to provision new instances.
 The controller will be using [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) which requires an OIDC endpoint.

 If you have another option for using IAM credentials with workloads (e.g. [kube2iam](https://github.com/jtblin/kube2iam)) your steps will be different.